Frequently Asked Questions

 What is the best way to stay within the contract terms?

-A driving lesson every 1-2 months will keep you within your contract terms.
+A driving lesson every 2-3 months will keep you within your contract terms.
 Lessons must be scheduled 30 days (or more) apart, as that provides you with more time to practice the techniques that were taught during your lesson.
+Use the information on your handbook.

 How do I sign my Teen up for their Behind-the-Wheel Hours?